With new fiscal year looming, Greensboro council approves budget

-GREENSBORO — The City Council unanimously approved Tuesday a $620 million budget that includes higher salaries for police officers and more programs to promote racial diversity in city hiring and contracts.
+GREENSBORO — The City Council unanimously approved a $620 million budget late Tuesday night that includes higher salaries for police officers and more programs to promote racial diversity in city hiring and contracts.

-The budget maintains the current City property tax rate of 66.25 cents per $100 property valuation and proposes a 4.5% water rate increase, an increase of $2.12 per month for the average water customer inside the City limits.
+The budget maintains the current city property tax rate of 66.25 cents per $100 property valuation and proposes a 4.5% water rate increase — a bump of $2.12 per month for the average water customer inside the Greensboro limits.

 The city plans to cover this spending, in part, with higher revenues from property tax collections.
 Officials say that will bring in an extra $3.7 million because the city’s properties will be valued at more than $29 billion — 1.5% higher than this year’s total.